 1. First, preheat the oven to 400 degrees F (200 degrees C).
 Then, line a 12-cup muffin tin with cupcake liners.

-4. Next, add the dry ingredients to a large bowl.
-Stir them with a wooden spoon to combine.
+2. Next, add the dry ingredients to a large bowl.
+Stir them together with a whisk.

-5. Make a well in the center of the flour mixture with the wooden spoon.
+3. Make a well in the center of the flour mixture with your clean hands or a spoon (or, the back of the whisk like I did here!).

-6. Next, add the wet ingredients into the well: the eggs, oil, buttermilk and vanilla, plus the lemon zest.
+4. Add the wet ingredients into the well: eggs, oil, buttermilk and vanilla.

-9. Scoop the muffin batter into the prepared muffin tin.
-I like using a quarter-cup dry measuring cup for this.
+7. Scoop the muffin batter into the prepared muffin tin.

-10. If you want, now sprinkle on the coarse sugar.
-Bake the blackberry buttermilk muffins in the preheated oven for 18 - 22 minutes.
+8. If you want, now sprinkle on the coarse sugar.
+Bake the buttermilk muffins in the preheated oven for 20 - 22 minutes.

-11. The blackberry buttermilk muffins are done when the tops are golden brown and set.
+9. The buttermilk muffins are done when the tops are a light golden brown and set.
 A toothpick inserted in the center should come out with no wet batter (some moist crumbs are ok though!).

-Let the blackberry muffins cool in the tin for about 10 minutes, then move them to a cooling rack to finish cooling.
+Let the buttermilk muffins cool in the tin for about 10 minutes, then move them to a cooling rack to finish cooling.

 Tips and tricks